-No seismic related damage was noted in the damage assessment.
-This is not surprising given that the building has several long spans of well-distributed walls in both principal directions; thus distributing the seismic shear forces over a large cross-sectional area.
+There was no noted seismic related damage in the damage assessment.
+This is not surprising given that the building has well-distributed walls in both principal directions, which minimise the torsional effects on the structure.

 4 Building Review Summary

 4.1 Building Review Statement